lychin24/Predicting-Recipe-Ratings/README.md

 This project investigates the question of whether recipes that take longer to prepare receive higher ratings from users by analyzing a large collection of recipes and their corresponding ratings.
 Conducted at UC San Diego, the analysis focuses on the relationship between cooking time and average recipe ratings to determine whether the time invested in a recipe is associated with how positively it is reviewed.

 ## Introduction
 Recipes vary widely in their preparation time, nutritional content, and overall popularity.
 Understanding the factors that contribute to a highly rated recipe can provide valuable insights for home cooks, recipe developers, and food websites.
 For this project, I am analyzing two datasets consisting of recipes and ratings posted since 2008 on [food.com](https://www.food.com/).
-This dataset was originally used for the recommender system research paper, [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) by Majumder et al.
+This data was originally used for the recommender system research paper, [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) by Majumder et al.

 Given this data, an overarching question I hope to answer is "What is the relationship between the cooking time and average rating of recipes?"

 This question is interesting because cooking time often influences how appealing a recipe is to users.
 While some people may prefer quick and convenient meals, others may associate longer preparation times with higher-quality dishes.
 By examining the relationship between cooking time and average recipe ratings, we can better understand whether the amount of time required to prepare a recipe affects how users perceive and rate it.

-The first dataset, `RAW_recipes`, contains 83782 rows, indicating 83782 unique recipes, with 10 columns recording the following information:
+The first dataset, `RAW_recipes`, contains 83,782 rows, indicating 83,782 unique recipes, with 10 columns recording the following information:

 | Column             | Description                                                                                                                                                                                       |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |